 The Yin & Yang of Athleisure

-Athleisure is so far-reaching that it feels impossible to categorize.
-And yet, its proponents effectively fall into one of two camps.
-Athleisure makers are either private-equity darlings or earnest indies pushing forward simply because they can.
+Athleisure is so diffuse, so ubiquitous that it feels impossible to categorize.
+And yet, its most visible proponents effectively fall into one of two camps: athleisure makers are either private-equity darlings or earnest indies pushing forward simply because they can.
 Middle ground?
 What middle ground?

 This is not a comparison of two wholly disparate companies, mind you.
 Their near-simultaneous but otherwise unrelated launches simply offers an opportunity to consider two sides of the athleisure coin.

-As a medium, athleisure is as diffuse as it is ubiquitous but, basically, the term describes a wardrobe of sporty clothing designed with exercise in mind that's also often worn as an easy daily uniform.
+Over time, the term "athleisure" has come to describe a wardrobe of sporty clothing designed with exercise in mind but is also often worn as an easy daily uniform.
 Everyday activewear.
+Athletic leisure.

 District Vision is the epitome of purpose-driven athleisure.
-That is to say, it exists for no reason other than because it can.
+That is to say, its sporty wares exist for no reason other than because they can.

-Though its handcrafted eyewear predates the modern notion of wearing sporty sunglasses for the sake of steeze, District Vision's killer shades look so good that they practically supersede purpose.
+Though its signature handcrafted eyewear predates the modern notion of wearing performance sunglasses for the sake of steeze, District Vision's killer shades look so good that they practically supersede purpose.

-They're so quality, in fact, that the glasses were merely a jump-off point for District Vision's more expansive world, now rounded out by plainly cool clothing and excellent collaborative sneakers all driven by utility but made transcendent by sheer stylishness.
+These glasses are so quality, in fact, that they were a jump-off point for a more expansive District Vision world, now rounded out by plainly cool clothing and excellent collaborative sneakers that're similarly driven by utility but made transcendent by sheer stylishness.

 District Vision and other thoughtful-cool founder-run athleisure labels are driven to perfect their gear for the same reason that runners are driven to run.

 These imprints don't follow trend — trend follows them.
 District Vision was sculpting stylish shades long before running clubs became dating apps, for instance.
-And even if wider interest in athleisure ever dipped, District Vision would continue sculpting those shades for the true believers.
+And even if wider interest in athleisure ever dipped, District Vision would continue sculpting those shades for the true believers, because that's who buys these brands.

 And then there's Outdoor Voices.